-- 1. Children who are being stepped down out of Residential Treatment Centers through our Step-Down Program, will be assessed and given a level of care as determined by OCOK.
+- 1. Children who are being stepped down out of Residential Treatment Centers through our Step-Down Program, will be assessed and given a level of care as determined by OCOK (see Level of Care for Subsequent Placement above).
 This determination must be made by OCOK and their collaborating partners as the appropriate level that will sustain a child in the community may not be the same level of care that supports them in residential treatment.
 Flexibility for increasing a level upon the transition from residential living to a community type setting such as a therapeutic foster home is critical to many children's successful adjustment, especially if they have been institutionalized by lengthy stays in residential treatment. - 2.
-Children who have the following circumstances will be assessed by the OCOK Level of Care Committee instead of YFT to determine the next most appropriate level.
+Children who have the following circumstances will be assessed by the OCOK Intake Department instead of YFT at the time of a subsequent placement to determine the next most appropriate level.
 Once placement is made, YFT will resume reading as per policy.
 Children who, as a result of one of the following, have not been read or could not be read by YFT's quarterly schedule: - a.
 Children being discharged from the hospital - b.
-Children being moved from a shelter

-- c.
-Children being released from jail

-- d.
-Children returning from run

-- e.
-Children who have missed a review due to a placement move from one agency to another
+Children being moved from a shelter - c.
+Children being released from jail - d.
+Children returning from run - 3.
+Children who have missed a review due to a placement move from one agency to another will be tracked by the OCOK Data team and a notification will be sent to the OCOK Care Coordinator for any child who has not been read for more than 90 days to determine the most appropriate next steps.
+Factors such as the length of time between reviews, the next scheduled review date for their current placement/Provider, any special needs to be reviewed, pending requests for Exceptional Care, etc., will be used to determine whether or not the child can be read and reviewed during their next scheduled read or if a non-scheduled review should be completed by YFT.